-Seed storage If you don't plant immediately, you can store seeds in paper bags or envelopes in a dark, cool, dry location for several weeks.
-For longer periods, store seeds in airtight containers or Ziploc bags in the refrigerator.
-Germination percentages will diminish over time, so plan to plant within a year for best results.
-Planting your seeds November, December and January are usually the best months to sow wildflower seeds.
+When to sow seeds depends on where you are in Florida.
+Generally, they can be sown between mid-September and mid-January, but we recommend referring to www.FlaWildflowers.org/seeding-dates for specifics.
 Seeds can be sown directly back into your garden as Mother Nature does.
-(For more information, refer to the FWF publication, "Starting a wildflower garden from seed.")
 You also can start seeds in pots or trays.

-Enhancing germination with scarification and stratification Seeds with hard coats, such as Coralbean, need a process called scarification to get the seeds ready for germination.
+- Enhancing germination with scarification and stratification.
+Seeds with hard coats, such as Coralbean, need a process called scarification to get the seeds ready for germination.
 Some growers use sandpaper to rough up the coats, but a 12- to 24-hour bath in hot water also will do the trick.
 Take water to a boil and remove from heat.
-When bubbles stop, pour over seed and soak until cool or up to 24 hours.
-Many seeds need exposure to cold for good germination - a process called stratification.
+When bubbles stop, pour over seed and soak until cool or up to 24 hours. - Many seeds need exposure to cold for good germination a process called stratification.
 The easiest way to achieve cold stratification is by seeding in the fall to expose seeds to normal outdoor weather conditions.
 Seeds collected during the year can be refrigerated in an airtight plastic bag and later sown in the fall.
-(Air dry fresh seeds in a paper bag for 7-14 days before placing in a refrigerator.) • Plant your seeds in small pots or flats containing moist potting media or sand.
+(Air dry fresh seeds in a paper bag for 7-14 days before placing in a refrigerator.) - Plant your seeds in small pots or flats containing moist potting media or sand.

 Place the seeds on top of the soil and lightly press them into the dirt (fig. 1).
 Don't cover with additional soil because most wild seeds need light to germinate.
-Water gently, and label plants with name and figure 1 figure 2 date to keep track of their progress.
+Water gently, and label plants with name and date to keep track of their progress.
 Keep the containers in the shade and don't let them dry out (but be careful not to overwater).
 Germination may require several weeks or months, depending on the plant species.
-After plants emerge, acclimate them to a sunnier location for 2 to 3 more weeks to stimulate growth, and remember to keep them watered (fig. 2). • Transplant small seedlings from trays to pots.
-When starting seeds in trays, the plants have a better chance of survival if they are transplanted to pots or cellpaks to grow out and develop root structure.
+After plants emerge, acclimate them to a sunnier location for 2 to 3 more weeks to stimulate growth, and remember to keep them watered (fig. 2). - Transplant small seedlings from trays to pots.
+When starting seeds in trays, the plants have a better chance of survival if they are trans-planted to pots or cellpaks to grow out and develop root structure.
 Seedlings 1 to 2 inches high, with sufficient roots can be lifted gently from trays and placed in pots with moist soil (fig. 3).
-Water gently and place in a shady location for 7 to 10 days, then move to a supply grow to be supply area or figure 3 place in a shady location for 7 to 10 days, then move to a sunny area where they can grow 4-6 inches tall before planting them in the garden.
-Moving your wildflowers into the garden Check root development by inverting the plant and lifting the pot off.
+Water gently and place in a shady location for 7 to 10 days, then move to a sunny area where they can grow 4-6 inches tall before planting them in the garden.

+Moving your wildflowers into the garden

+Check root development by inverting the plant and lifting the pot off.
 Plants are ready to go to the garden if you see roots on the sides and bottom of the soil (fig. 4).
 Most wildflowers can be planted 15 to 24 inches apart (fig. 5).
 Taller species can use spacing of 3 to 4 feet, depending on their widths at maturity.
 Remember, transplants require frequent water up to 30 days after planting.